jaredly/j2/Roadmap.md

 	they're getting pretty verbose.
 	- hmmm so 'alias' would be a single mapping.
 - [x] oh fix a transformer bug

+- [x] test passing lambdas
+- [ ] ok lol I do need to dehash things this is getting ridiculous
+	- should I have there be an actual syntax for this? maybe a toplevel macro or something? or just `alias something #[hashashash]` hmm should I /try/ to oneliner them?
+		I could also condense to emojis, with like `e` prefix.

 High-level goal: I want fixtures to really exercise each of the things I have going on.